protocol/research-website/content/posts/202011-want-message-inspect/index.md

 ### Crafting the RFC and the prototype

 We have drafted an [RFC BBL104](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md) so that anyone can can contribute both to the design and evaluation plan of the improvement proposal.
-To build the prototype, we [forked the go-bitswap](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL104) and applied the necessary changes.
+To build the prototype, we [forked go-bitswap](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL104) and applied the necessary changes.
 You can read the details of its architecture in the [RFC](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md).
 The summary is:

 - Bitswap tracks every WANT message received and updates a _peer-block registry_, which is a brand new data structure introduced in this RFC and prototyped for evaluation.
 The peer-block registry maps each CID seen by a node to the peers that have recently requested this particular CID.
 - This information is then used by Bitswap sessions to direct their search for content.
-Whenever a peer wants a CID, if the peer-block registry for that CID is populated with peers that already requested that content, instead of broadcasting WANT-HAVE messages to all its connected peers, it will only send a WANT-BLOCK to the n latest peers (n=3 in the default implementation) of the peer-block registry.
+Whenever a peer wants a CID, if the peer-block registry for that CID is populated with peers that already requested that content, instead of broadcasting WANT-HAVE messages to all its connected peers, it will only send a WANT-BLOCK to the _n_ latest peers (n=3 in the default implementation) of the peer-block registry.
 - If the contacted peers have the content, they will immediately respond the WANT-BLOCK with the corresponding block, while if this is not the case, they will answer with a DONT_HAVE, and the peer will then perform the broadcasting of WANT_HAVEs to all its connected peers.

 The expected impact of this scheme is the following: the time to first block (i.e. time to first byte - TTFB) will be reduced from at least two RTTs to one: if the WANT_BLOCK hits a peer with the content it will directly answer with the content, while the penalization from not hitting a peer with content will be of just one RTT.